Efrack09/Programming2/introstructuredprog.md

 Variables are the names you give to computer memory locations which are used to store values in a computer program.

 For example, assume you want to store two values 10 and 20 in your program and at a later stage, you want to use these two values.
 Let's see how you will do it.
 Here are the following three simple steps

+Creating variables is also called declaring variables in C programming.
+Different programming languages have different ways of creating variables inside a program.
+For example, C programming has the following simple way of creating variables.
+#### _Example_
+    #include <stdio.h>

+    int main() {
+    int a;
+    int b;
+    }

 [Benjamin Barona](https://github.com/benjamin-bar)